-- 2305.
+2305.
 Managerial Statistics.
-Introductory course consisting of probability and descriptive statistics, regression analysis, decision-making under uncertainty, and use of data in decisionmaking.
-(STAT 2301, STAT 2331, EMIS 4340 and EMIS 5370 are alternates for this course.)
-Open only to prebusiness and business students. - 2308.
+Introductory course consisting of probability and descriptive statistics, regression analysis, decision-making under uncertainty, and use of data in decision-making.
+Reserved for prebusiness and business students only.
+Students may not receive credit for ITOM 2305 and STAT 2301 or 2331.

+2308.
 Information Systems for Management.
 Covers the business use of information technologies.
-Databases, networks and software applications are studied as business resources, and the social and ethical influences of IT on individuals, firms and society are examined.
-Coursework includes problem-solving with IT and case assignments involving information systems.
+Databases, networks, and software applications are studied as business resources, and the social and ethical influences of IT on individuals, firms, and society are examined.
+Coursework includes problem-solving with information technology and case assignments involving information systems.
 Laptops are required for use in class.
-Prerequisite: ITOM 2305, or STAT 2301 or 2331, or EMIS 4340 or 5370. - 3306.
+Prerequisite: ITOM 2305, or STAT 2301 or 2331, or EMIS 3340.
+Reserved for prebusiness and Cox majors/minors only.

+3306.
 Operations Management.
-An introduction to quantitative models and concepts used for problem-solving in business.
-Topics include inventory management, linear programming, decision analysis and forecasting.
-This course is taught through lectures, readings and cases.
-Prerequisites: MATH 1309 or 1337; ECO 1311 and 1312; ACCT 2301; STAT 2301 or 2331, or ITOM 2305, or EMIS 4340 or 5370; and ITOM 2308. - 3310.
+An introduction to the models and concepts used for problem-solving in operations management.
+Topics include inventory management, production planning and scheduling, linear programming, decision analysis, simulation, and forecasting.
+Coursework includes problem-solving and case assignments involving operations management.
+Prerequisites: MATH 1309 or 1337; ECO 1311 and 1312; ACCT 2301; STAT 2301 or 2331, or EMIS 3340, or ITOM 2305; and ITOM 2308.
+Reserved for Cox majors/minors.

+3310.
 Business Decisions and Processes.
-This course will focus on five business processes that operate in most organizations: sales (order fulfillment), billing and cash receipts, purchasing, accounts payable, and project management.
-For each of these processes, students will learn which departments (functional areas) and actors are involved, what the steps and key internal controls are, what information needs to be collected and managed (documents, databases), and how information technology typically supports the process.
-Students will also learn how to use spreadsheet models to address decision problems relevant to such processes.
+This course focuses on five business processes that operate in most organizations: 1) sales (order fulfillment), 2) billing and cash receipts, 3) purchasing, 4) accounts payable, and 5) project management.
+For each of these processes, students learn which departments (functional areas) and stakeholders are involved, what steps and key internal controls are implicated, what information needs to be collected and managed (documents, databases), and how information technology typically supports the process.
+In addition, students learn how to use spreadsheet models to address decision problems relevant to such processes.
 Business minor elective.
-B.B.A. majors and business administration minors will receive free elective credit for this course. - 4306 (ACCT 4306).
-Business Process Management.
-This course teaches students how to document, analyze and design internal controls by focusing on business processes - how work is done in organizations.
-These processes are the key drivers of value and competitive advantage.
-Organizations are very interested in streamlining and controlling business processes to ensure that effectiveness and efficiency objectives are being met, that the generation of financial information is accurate and reliable, and that risks are managed.
-Prerequisites: ACCT 2301, ACCT 2302 and ITOM 2308.
+B.B.A. majors and business administration minors will receive free elective credit for this course.

 4307 (ACCT 4307).
 Business Modeling With Spreadsheets.
 This course introduces students to advanced quantitative modeling techniques for business decision-making.
-A variety of modeling techniques such as simulation analysis, optimization modeling and multifactor decision-making will be covered.
-Students will learn how these techniques are implemented in spreadsheets to help businesses understand and manage risk and improve decision-making.
-Applications will cover a broad range of functional areas, including financial analysis and planning, scheduling and staffing, network (routing and transportation), and project selection.
+A variety of modeling techniques and data analysis techniques are covered.
+Applications cover a broad range of functional areas, including accounting, finance, marketing, and operations.
+Students learn how to implement these techniques in spreadsheets in order to help businesses understand and manage risk and improve decision-making.
+Prerequisites: ACCT 2302, ITOM 2308, and FINA 3320.